Broadcasting Programs in Las Vegas

 College of Southern Nevada

-The College of Southern Nevada (CSN) is a public college that awards mainly associate's degrees.
-It's one of the largest public institutions in the state, with six academic schools offering more than 150 degree and certificate programs on three campuses across four counties.
+The College of Southern Nevada (CSN) is a public college that offers more than 180 degree and certificate programs on three campuses across four counties.
 The School of Arts & Letters offers an Associate of Arts degree through the Department of Communication, which is located at CSN's Charleston campus in Las Vegas.

 Associate of Arts in Journalism & Media Studies Emphasis